A Ceylon Press Tiny Guide

 THE SAMBAR DEER

-Across Sri Lanka and India, the Sambar Deer (Cervus Unicolor Unicolor) claims gold as the largest and most impressive of the several deer species with which shares its genes.
-Within Sri Lanka, the species has evolved still further and teeters on the edge of being declared endemic – as the Sri Lankan Sambar (Rusa unicolor unicolor).
-Much mistaken for an elk by early British colonists eager to shoot it, it can be seen in herds in places like Horton Plains – but it is classified as extremely venerable all the same.
-It is a tempting target for poachers stocking up on game meat to sell, and the pressures on its grassland habitats are not getting any easier.
+Across Sri Lanka and India, the Sambar Deer claims gold as the largest and most impressive of all deer species although within Sri Lanka, the species has evolved still further and teeters on the edge of being declared endemic – as the Sri Lankan Sambar.
+It can be seen in herds on Horton Plains – but it is classified as extremely venerable.
 Typically one and half metres high (sometimes more), their herds consist of females with their fawns, which they usually produce yearly.
-The males, like men with sheds who have taken the designation to extremes, prefer to live alone - except when the mating urge overcomes them.
-Fossil records from tens of thousands of years earlier, show the existence of a now extinct ancestor, the Muva Sinhaleya.
-A species of Sambur smaller in size than the one alive today.
+The males prefer to live alone - except when the mating urge overcomes them.
+Fossil records from tens of thousands of years earlier, show the existence of a now extinct ancestor, the Muva Sinhaleya, a species of Sambur smaller in size than the one alive today.

 6